hardhackerlabs/oh-my-nvim/README.md

 ### Add the plugins you want

-If you want to add your own plugins, you can create a `my_plugins.lua` file in the directory `~/.config/nvim/lua/plugins`.
+If you want to add your own plugins, you can create a `plugin_name.lua` file in the directory `~/.config/nvim/lua/my_plugins`.
 Setup the plugins in this file.

-The plugin configuration in the `my_plugins.lua` file refers to the following template (lazy.nvim syntax):
+The plugin configuration in the `plugin_name.lua` file refers to the following template (lazy.nvim syntax):

 ```
 return {